Gregory Heille, O.P.

 My academic interests have to do with the theology of preaching, Christian healing, and evangelization —with a particular and longstanding interest in repairing the fractured relationship of men and women in our culture (Galatians 3:28).

 I continue to take any opportunity I can to hike in the American West.
 Favorite places include Mount Rainier National Park in Washington, Zion National Park in Utah, Yellowstone National Park in Wyoming, and the Big Sur Coast in California.
-I look forward this summer to exploring the coast of Maine and New Brunswick.

 - Past President of the Catholic Association of Teachers of Homiletics